xflr6/bin/README.md

 SHA256sum file(s) and update text file with regex locating name and hash.

 positional arguments:
-  glob                glob pattern of files to checksum
+  glob                glob pattern of file(s) to checksum

 options:
   -h, --help          show this help message and exit